Alwaysproblem/Text-chunking-based-on-GP/README.md

 _He reckons the current account deficit will narrow to only #1.8 billion in September._

 The segmentation of this sentence into chunks and their corresponding labels is shown in table 1.
 The chunk label contains the type of the chunk, e.q. **I-NP** for noun phrase words and **I-VP** for verb phrase words.
 Most chunk types have two kinds of labels to delineate the boundaries of the chunk, **B-CHUNK** for the first word of the chunk and **I-CHUNK** for every other word in the chunk.
-While all the necessary information to carry out this assignment is contained within this assignment specification, you may also find out more about this task at [Here](https://www.clips.uantwerpen.be/conll2000/chunking/)
+While all the necessary information to carry out this assignment is contained within this assignment specification, you may also find out more about this task at [Here](https://www.clips.uantwerpen.be/conll2000/chunking/)

 ---------